-For very simple and small projects you might want to use a design/build approach, which can simplify the logistics and lower costs.
+For very simple and small projects (e.g. making modest changes to offices or classrooms) you might want to use a design/build approach, which can simplify the logistics and lower costs.
 For anything more complex, however, you will give up too much-in terms of cost or quality of results or both-if you don't separate design and construction.

 Generally you will use an architect, with a battery of appropriate engineering and technical consultants, for design.
 For construction, you will have to choose between using a general contractor and a construction manager.
 In simplest terms a general contractor bids competitively a fixed amount for your project and then works with subcontractors as he or she chooses.
 A construction manager works with you on a fee basis to get the best prices from subcontractors.
-If the project or parts of it comes in below budget, the construction manager may get part of the savings as an incentive.
-Many variables go into the decision of which approach to use, and in either case, careful crafting of a clientcentered contract (see http://bit.ly/SyPcontracts) can have major cost and risk advantages over using the stock contracts offered by building industry professional associations.
+If the project or parts of it comes in below budget, the construction manager gets part of the savings as an incentive.
+Many variables go into the decision of which approach to use, and in either case, careful crafting of a client-centered contract can have major cost and risk advantages over using the stock contracts offered by a professional association of architects.